smroid/cedar-server/building.md

 12. On the main SkySafari screen, tap the Scope icon.
 Press Connect.

+13. On the main screen, tap the `Observe` icon, choose `Scope Display`, and either enable `Telrad circles` or configure field of view indicators appropriate for your telescope setup.

 Once you've succeeded in connecting SkySafari to Cedar (yay!), the SkySafari screen will display a reticle showing your telescope's current position as determined by Cedar's plate solving.
 If there is no plate solution, the